-When brewing tea grandpa style, instead of using a gaiwan or teapot for the tea, it is brewed in a big cup.
-No strainers or teabags are used either.
+When brewing tea grandpa style, instead of using a gaiwan or teapot for the tea, we brew it in a big cup.
+Without the use of any strainers or teabags.
 Instead, the tea leaves are put directly into the cup and covered with hot water.
 Having the perfect leaf ratio or water temperature is not at all crucial.

 After anywhere from 5 to 15 minutes (timing is also not as important), drink the tea without dumping the tea leaf.
 When about 1/3 of the cup is left, you add more water.
 Continue until you feel the taste is becoming too weak or perhaps until you've become tea drunk!

 The name "grandpa style" comes from its literal origin, as it is common to see older citizens drinking tea this way while relaxing or chatting with friends.

 Tea enthusiasts, when traveling to China for the first time and expecting an authentic tea experience, will be in for a surprise to find out that many locals prefer to drink tea grandpa style.
 No doubt, this is as authentic as gong fu cha!
 It's also one of the most common tea brewing methods for farmers and tea drinkers in China alike.